We are all born into the world 'tabala rasa', as a blank slate.

 A gorgeous local woman with chronic illness decided to write letters of support (‘love letters’, as she called them) to people around the world who were suffering from physical disabilities.
 Her life became purposeful by virtue of engaging in these meaningful activities, her illness coming second to the rich life she had created for herself despite her limitations.

-Focus on what you love, and if you don't know what that is, your assignment is to get curious about what turns you on the most in life, make contact with it, and let the rest unfold from there....
+Focus on what you love, and if you don't know what that is, your assignment is to get curious about what peaks your interest, make contact with it, and let the rest unfold from there....

 Here's to happy ‘life hunger’ satisfaction at every level of your life,